johnagan/refinerycms-codemirror/readme.md

     bundle install

 No migration or generation needed.
-This is only a script and style include.
+This is the only a script and style include.